Skip navigation

 Calculus based solutions in mechanics, heat, and sound.
 Applied Newtonian mechanics in single and multiple dimensions, cosmology and astronomical organization.
 Three credit hour lecture with one credit hour lab.
 Prerequisites: Grade of C or better in MATH 211.

 Study of current practices in teaching science in secondary education.
-Emphasis is on current issues, research literature, and the role of technology in science.
+Emphasis is on current issues, research literature, and the role of engineering, technology, and math in science.
 Teachers will also explore how to teach science to diverse learners.
 Taken with UED 480A.

 Study best practices in teaching secondary science.
-Focus on facilitating science discussions, analyzing data, understanding assessment, instruction, and monitoring student progress, using technology, and improving school and family communication.
+Focus on facilitating science discussions, analyzing data, understanding assessment, instruction, and monitoring student progress, using the design process and technology, and improving school and family communication.
 Prerequisite UED 493.
 Taken with UED 480B.

 Step 1: Apply to Regent University